shreyasaha1997/Handwriting-analysis-from-forms/README.md

 To train the model, go inside src folder and execute 'python main.py'.

-Crrently, the accuracy of the model is 86.043711%.
+Currently, the accuracy of the model is 86.043711%.

 We have used and edited the following reository https://github.com/githubharald/SimpleHTR.